October 6, 2016

 As a New Jersey Medicare beneficiary, it’s important for you to familiarize yourself with the various parts of Medicare to get a better understanding of what your health insurance benefits entail.
-In brief, New Jersey Medicare encompasses Original Medicare, Part A and Part B, as well as private health insurance through Medicare Advantage (Medicare Part C), and prescription drug coverage under Medicare Part D.
+In brief, New Jersey Medicare encompasses Original Medicare, Part A and Part B, as well as Medicare-approved private health insurance through Medicare Advantage (Medicare Part C), and prescription drug coverage under Medicare Part D.

 Medicare Part A (hospital insurance) and Medicare Part B (medical insurance) together form Original Medicare.
-Original Medicare is available to US citizens 65 and older and certain people under 65 with qualifying disabilities.
-New Jersey Medicare beneficiaries are eligible to join Original Medicare during the Initial Enrollment Period, which begins three months before a person turns 65 and ends four months after that date.
-Medicare beneficiaries in New Jersey can also join Medicare during the General Enrollment Period, which takes place every year from January 1 to March 31.
-However, if you miss your seven-month Initial Enrollment Period and end up joining Medicare at a later date, you will probably have to pay a late-enrollment penalty.
+Original Medicare is available to U.S. citizens and legal permanent residents of five continuous years age 65 or older, and certain people under 65 with qualifying disabilities.
+New Jersey Medicare beneficiaries are eligible to enroll in Original Medicare during the Initial Enrollment Period, which begins three months before a person turns 65, includes the individual’s birthday month, and ends three months after the birth month.

 For more information about private Medicare insurance for New Jersey beneficiaries, please see:

 There are a number of resources designed to help New Jersey Medicare beneficiaries with Medicare-related issues and concerns.
 Here are some of the resources that may be helpful to you:

 The product and service descriptions, if any, provided on these PlanPrescriber Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.